Paint the Night: Disneyland Resort

 The Little Mermaid float at Disneyland, California in 2015.

 The Paint the Night Parade (or Paint the Night Electrical Parade, as it is titled within the show) opened May 22, 2015, as part of Disneyland's Diamond Celebration, in commemoration of its 60th anniversary.
 This version of the parade utilizes over 1.5 million LED lights, special effects, and features 76 performers.
 The California version of the parade was inspired by the Main Street Electrical Parade.
 It had an opening announcement similar to that used in the Main Street Electrical Parade.
 It is Disneyland's first all LED parade.
 The parade lasts approximately 17 minutes.
 During the Diamond Celebration, the entire 24-hour event was streamed live via internet by the Disneyland Resort, including the premiere of Paint the Night parade on May 22, 2015.
 Like the Hong Kong version, the parade jointly features arrangements of Jean-Jacques Perrey and Gershon Kingsley's "Baroque Hoedown" and Owl City's "When Can I See You Again?".
 This version (in English) features new lyrics for the parade along with vocals and arrangement from Adam Young of Owl City.

 At Disneyland Park, Paint the Night made its last regular performance on September 5, 2016, and returned as a seasonal offering for the 2016 holiday season, closing on January 10, 2017.
-The original Main Street Electrical Parade returned to Disneyland Park on January 19, 2017 for a limited-time run.
-The parade returned in a modified form at Disney California Adventure from April 12, 2018 through November 7, 2018.
+The original Main Street Electrical Parade returned to Disneyland Park on January 19, 2017, for a limited-time run.
+The parade returned in a modified form at Disney California Adventure from April 12, 2018, through November 7, 2018.
 Portions of the Little Mermaid float were too tall to clear the Red Car Trolley's overhead wires; the Frozen float was removed entirely for this run.
-A new float themed around Disney•Pixar’s The Incredibles joined the parade for the grand opening of Pixar Pier on June 23 and for the release of Incredibles 2 which hit theaters on June 15, 2018.
+A new float themed around Disney•Pixar's The Incredibles joined the parade for the grand opening of Pixar Pier on June 23 and for the release of Incredibles 2 which hit theaters on June 15, 2018.

 In October 2024, Disneyland announced on its Instagram that Paint the Night would return to Disneyland Park as part of the Disneyland Resort's 70th anniversary celebration.
 On March 6, 2025, Disneyland revealed the Frozen float would re-join the parade upon its return to the resort on May 16.

-Paint the Night will pause beginning on November 10, and is expected to return in early 2026.
+It did not run for the 2025 holiday season, and it was announced the final performance will happen on August 20, 2026.